Lietmotiv/airbnbScraper/README.md

   5. Is the Instant Book option available?
 (1 Yes, 0 No)
   6. Room type
   7. Property type
-  8. # of people that can be accommodated
+  8. Number of people that can be accommodated
-  9. # of beds
+  9. Number of beds
   10. Price
   11. Check in time
   12. Cancellation type